77th Brigade (United Kingdom): 2014–present

 The first public mention of grouping together various information operations units may have been in a July 2013 update to the Army 2020 reorganisation plan, naming the Security Assistance Group (SAG) and its planned supervision of the Media Operation Group; the MSSG; and 15 Psychological Operations Group.
 The SAG's mission was to work with multiple central government agencies to achieve the goals of defence engagement and the "Building Stability Overseas" strategy.
 Brigadier Alastair Aitkin, a Scottish infantryman, was the initial commander, from July 2014 to May 2017.
 An Army Headquarters Freedom of Information Act answer in November 2014 said the SAG had only been established on 1 September 2014.
 77th Brigade was created to draw together a host of existing and developing Army capabilities.

 In 2015, the UK government said the brigade's objectives would be similar to those of the SAG.
 Specifically, it was to:

 Provide support to other government departments in the aim to achieve stability overseas; lead on special influence methods; build military capacity in all stages of conflict.

 Brigadier Chris Bell was appointed Commander 77 Brigade in May 2017, and Programme Director for Project Castle, which aims to develop a modern career structure in the Army, in December 2018.

 In 2019, Laurie Clarke in Wired described the brigade as a "psychological operations unit responsible for 'non-lethal' warfare that reportedly uses social media to "control the narrative", as well as disseminating UK government-friendly podcasts and videos".

 Warfare Today says of the brigade that it is a combined regular army and reserve unit "for non-lethal warfare and behavioural influence", based at Denison Barracks, Hermitage, Berkshire.

 The SAG aimed to have a full strength of 453 military and civilian personnel and occasionally, personnel from the Foreign and Commonwealth Office, Department for International Development and the Stabilisation Unit may be attached to the Brigade or work with it, of this total there will be 440 military posts in the brigade.

 Structure

+2026

+In 2026 the brigade was organised as: